Head of Department

 Graphic Design (Art)

-The Graphic Design course challenges you to problem solve and create exiting and thought-provoking work.
+The Graphic Design course challenges you to problem solve and create exciting and thought-provoking work.
 The course encourages you to explore ideas through a combination of studio based work and digital software.
 You will explore a variety of areas such as advertising, typography, branding, magazine design, illustration and packaging.
 You will be introduced to the subject through a range of induction projects that allow you to build your skills before following personal lines of inquiry.
-You can expect to be using our laser cutting machine, 3D and print studios and our digital workshops to realise your ideas.
-A broad study of leading graphic designers, illustrators and artists will enrich and inspire your own creative practice.
-As part of the Graphic Design course there is an emphasis on how Designers work – pitching and presenting to external clients, budgeting and managing the delivery of final outcomes; you will be introduced to these process through live projects and competitions.
-At the end of the year, your work will be exhibited in our Art & Design show at The Lightbox gallery in Woking.
+You can expect to be using a range of Adobe software, including Photoshop, Illustrator and InDesign, traditional media and a broad range of print processes.
+Digital workshops cater for those with no prior knowledge and allow for an extension of existing skills.
+A broad study of leading graphic designers, illustrators and artists will enrich and inspire your own creative practice, allowing for the development of a unique visual language.
+As part of the Graphic Design course there is an emphasis on how designers work – pitching and presenting to external clients, working to a specification and managing the delivery of final outcomes; you will be presented with opportunities to explore this process through live projects and competitions.
+We celebrate all work in our end of year summer exhibition.

 What skills will I develop?

-You will develop your skills in design through drawing techniques, CAD software in addition to presenting your design work professionally.
+You will develop your skills in design through a broad range of traditional media and Adobe software, in addition to presenting your design work professionally.

-You will become a create thinker who can problem solve, coming up with exciting design solutions.
+You will become a creative thinker who can problem solve, coming up with exciting design solutions.

 What topics will I study?